 "Michael Schumacher has shown his class with results.
 I have never had the chance to do the same.
 This year we will see".

-On Saturday 6 March 2005, the first qualifying session, whose drivers' order of exit is based on the results of the 2004 Brazilian Grand Prix, is characterised by the arrival of rain, which conditions the performance of the last entrants on the track.
-Just before the arrival of the bad weather Giancarlo Fisichella manages to take the lead, without being overtaken by the drivers who follow him; after him Felipe Massa, on track at the start of the rainfall, renounces his lap as he is on dry tyres, Takuma Satō has an accident, while the other drivers, including Fernando Alonso, the two Ferraris and the two McLarens have a delay of more than 10 seconds.
-In the Sunday session, characterised by stable weather conditions, the fastest lap was set by Mark Webber, ahead of Giancarlo Fisichella by 0.010 seconds, who in the sum of times took pole position ahead of Jarno Trulli: for the first time on the Melbourne circuit the front row saw two cars from two different teams; but the positions immediately following remained substantially unchanged, with Mark Webber and Jacques Villeneuve on the second row followed by the two Red Bull Racing cars of David Coulthard and Christian Klien on the third.
-Michael Schumacher and Takuma Satō, who also replace the engine, Felipe Massa and Christijan Albers, do not run their timed laps in this session.
-Formula 1 introduces a quartet of particular debutants to its circus this year.
+Just before the arrival of the bad weather, Giancarlo Fisichella manages to take the lead, without being overtaken by the drivers who follow him; after him, Felipe Massa, on track at the start of the rainfall, aborts his lap as he is on dry tyres, Takuma Satō has an accident, while the other drivers, including Fernando Alonso, the two Ferrari and the two McLaren are more than 10 seconds off.
+In the Sunday session, characterised by stable weather conditions, the fastest lap was set by Mark Webber, ahead of Giancarlo Fisichella by 0.010 seconds, who in the sum of times took pole position ahead of Jarno Trulli: for the first time on the Melbourne circuit the front row saw two cars from two different teams; but the positions immediately after remained substantially unchanged, with Mark Webber and Jacques Villeneuve on the second row followed by the two Red Bull Racing cars of David Coulthard and Christian Klien on the third.
+Felipe Massa and Christijan Albers, as well as Michael Schumacher and Takuma Satō, who also replaced the engine, did not set their timed laps in this session.
+Formula 1 introduces a quartet of particular rookies to its circus this year.
 Drivers without a great past in the minor formulas, hired by teams that perhaps have fished in the exotic also to widen the pool of their possible sponsors.
-While it is good to see new faces from countries that have no tradition in motor racing, on the other hand there is no shortage of perplexity about certain choices, also in light of the technical contribution that these acerbic drivers can bring to their teams, because they know little about the cars and less about most of the circuits to be faced.
+While it is good to see new faces from countries that have no tradition in motor racing, on the other hand, there is no shortage of perplexity about certain choices, also in light of the technical contribution that these inexperienced drivers can bring to their teams, because they know little about the cars and less about most of the circuits to be faced.
 Jordan, recently acquired by the Russian-born Canadian tycoon Alex Shnaider, has set its sights on the East, signing Indian Kumar Ram Narain Karthikeyan, 28, from Chennai.
-In England, in the minor formulae, he had already battled with Jenson Button and Takuma Sato, staying ahead of them on a few occasions.
-He boasts a modicum of experience, having taken on the role of test-driver for Jaguar, Jordan and Minardi.
-His idol is Michael Schumacher, just to approach him his legs shake.
+In England, in the feeder series, he had already battled with Jenson Button and Takuma Satō, staying ahead of them on a few occasions.
+He boasts a certain amount of experience, having taken on the role of test driver for Jaguar, Jordan and Minardi.
+His idol is Michael Schumacher, just approaching him makes his legs shake.

 "I prepare myself by doing weights and yoga and skeet shooting.
 I have great strength behind me.
 A billion fans will follow me on television.
 And soon we will have a Grand Prix in India too".